St. Christopher's School

 Acoustical Solutions was able to stop the noise transfer between rooms as well as increase sound quality and speech intelligibility inside the lecture classroom.

 St. Christopher’s School in Richmond, Virginia takes the arts very seriously.
 When rehearsals in the school’s music classroom became too loud for an adjoining classroom to host lessons and tests, stopping the music wasn’t an option.

 Instead, administrators at the K-12 boy’s school contacted Acoustical Solutions.
-“What they could hear in the classroom was mainly high frequencies – the pianos and flutes,” he says, “and the biggest problem with the noise came when they needed silence for testing.”
+They explained that what they could hear in the classroom was mainly high frequencies—the pianos and flutes—and the biggest problem with the noise came when they needed silence for testing.

 Additionally, cinder block walls reflect the sound that doesn’t transfer through back into the room.
 This creates reverberation and echo in the rehearsal space, which seriously deteriorates speech intelligibility.

 Fortunately, the classroom only had one cinder block wall.
 So, reverberation was minimal but still enough of a problem that it needed to be addressed.

 The solution was to cover the entire cinder block wall with custom made AlphaSorb® Barrier Acoustic Panels.

 These acoustic panels are made of a sound barrier encased between two absorptive layers.
 This construction allows for the panels to offer both a Sound Transmission Coefficient (STC) and a Noise Reduction Coefficient (NRC).